awsdocs/amazon-ecs-developer-guide/doc_source/service-configure-auto-scaling.md

 **To configure basic Service Auto Scaling parameters**

-1. If you have not done so already, follow the basic service configuration procedures in [Step 1: Configuring Basic Service Parameters](basic-service-params.md)\.
+1. If you have not done so already, follow the basic service configuration procedures in [Step 1: Configuring basic service parameters](basic-service-params.md)\.

 1. On the **Set Auto Scaling** page, select **Configure Service Auto Scaling to adjust your service’s desired count**\.